1800s: H.W. Butterworth & Sons

-Established in 1820, H.W.
-Butterworth & Sons, a foundry for finishing machinery for the textile industry, moved to this location on York Street in 1870 from a smaller location in the area.
+H.W.
+Butterworth & Sons, a foundry for finishing machinery for the textile industry established in 1820, moved to this location on York Street in 1870 from a smaller facility in the area.
 The building(s) on this site were constructed in five phases from 1870 to 1925 using mostly Italianate and later Commercial architectural styles .

 “Textile products were not only Philadelphia’s leading industry, but the city was America’s foremost textile center.”

-By the mid-1900s, many of the factories in the area moved or closed leaving behind empty industrial buildings.
-Many were demolished or derelict and the construction of I-95 in the 1960s cut off the neighborhood from the Delaware River.
-2424 E. York was vacant for some years between ownership before being purchased and renovated in 2009 and then changed ownership and management in 2014.
+In the early 2000’s, 2424 E. York was largely vacant before being purchased in 2009 and renovated in 2010.
+In 2014, the building changed ownership and management.
 Much of the original architecture remains today.
-Two sets of hoists and cranes from Alfred E. Box & Co. are in place in what is now a large event space.
-The occupants, visitors and neighbors, are fortunate to be a part of the ongoing history of this Philadelphia landmark.
+Two sets of hoists and cranes from Alfred E. Box & Co. are in place in an open atrium.
+The occupants, visitors and neighbors, are an ongoing part of the history of this significant Philadelphia landmark.

 - National Register of Historic Places, H.W.
 Butterworth and Sons Company Building.